inkosi-codes/Covid-19-and-Low-Income-Communities/README.md

-# An analysis on the affects on **Low Income Communities** due to the COVID-19 Pandemic
+# A analysis on the affects the COVID-19 Pandemic has had in **Low Income Communities**

 ## Project Contributors